ssube/deploy-lock/README.md

    3. Authorization should be scoped by path.
 9. How should the `AdmissionReview` fields be mapped to path?
    1. This could vary by user and may need to be configurable.
+   2. Probably using an argument, `--admission-path`
+   3. Will eventually need to use jsonpath for access to `userInfo.groups` list or maps